drop shadow

 The hive started with five frames in a ten-frame box.
 That means one of those white boxes is half full of bees to start.
 We opened the hive for inspection one week after they were in the new apiary.
 The bees were busy filling out the empty frames making honey, and tending the brood.
 Three weeks after they settled in, we put a “honey super” on the hive.
 A honey super is a box you add, so the bees make honey for you.
 When we added the honey super, the bees had completely filled the box with brood and honey for themselves.
 Next, we will check to see if the honey super is full then we will take the honey for us and let the bees fill out another box.
 It is so much fun having bees; we highly recommend it to everyone

-Schedule Your Free Inspection
+Schedule Your Free Pest Inspection Today!

-Complete the form below to schedule your no obligation inspection.
+Complete the form below to schedule your no obligation inspection and a Lindsey Pest representative will contact you shortly.

-or call (904) 350-9406
+(904) 350-9406